Create a

 • Accurate or error-free (Spelling of name; SSN; employee ID).

-• Consistent across every employee (only as they apply by role or level or location - performance ratings; merit pay increases; benefit plan selections).
+• Consistent across every employee (only as they apply by role, level, or location - performance ratings; merit pay increases; benefit plan selections).

 • Standardized data entered and transferred in the same database field format (termination date = mm/dd/yyyy).